Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 sudo raspi-config
 ```

 (2) Select "2.
-Display Options" using "↑↓" keys and press "Enter" to confirm.
-"Esc" key can be used to go back to the previous level.
+Display Options" using "↑↓" keys and press "Enter" to confirm. "**Esc**" key can be used to go back to the previous level.

 <img class="common_img" src="../_static/media/chapter_9/section_4/media/image3.png"  />